-- (1) Does the City of Edinburgh Council need an accurate traffic order that has been properly advertised in the press and on lampposts to be able to: - a) paint double yellow lines on the road (excluding the TTRO needed for the painting process)? - b) enforce double yellow lines on the road?

-(1) Yes, it is a legal requirement to have a valid traffic order in place before any yellow lines can be placed on the road and any associated enforcement action can take place.

-- (2) Are there any circumstances where the council does not have to have an accurate and properly advertised traffic order to: - (a) paint double yellow lines on the road? - (b) enforce double yellow lines on the road?

-(2) No, it is a legal requirement to have a valid traffic order in place before any yellow lines can be placed on the road and any associated enforcement action can take place.
+Question (1) orde s the City of Edinburgh Council need an accurate traffic r that has been properly advertised in the press and on posts to be able to: a) paint double yellow lines on the road (excluding the TTRO needed for the painting process)? b) enforce double yellow lines on the road?
+Answer (1) place it is a legal requirement to have a valid traffic order in be before any yellow lines can be placed on the road and associated enforcement action can take place.
+Question (2) here any circumstances where the council does not to have an accurate and properly advertised traffic r to: (a) paint double yellow lines on the road? (b) enforce double yellow lines on the road?
+Answer (2) place t is a legal requirement to have a valid traffic order in before any yellow lines can be placed on the road and associated enforcement action can take place.